pluggles/ctf-write-ups/csaw-2018/getIt/README.md

 ...but thats not as much fun.

-But now that we know wha the `give_shell` function does, we need to figure out how to get there, and to do that we need to understand the main function, and how `puts` and `gets` work.
+But now that we know what the `give_shell` function does, we need to figure out how to get there, and to do that we need to understand the main function, and how `puts` and `gets` work.

 ### puts
-I can go into a lot of detail about what puts does, and by that I mean other people that actually know how puts works on a very low level can go into a lot of detail about how puts works, but for the sake of this write up all you need to know about Puts is that it takes one argument and prints it, the argument being the value at edi (a register) is pointing to:
+I can go into a lot of detail about what puts does, and by that I mean other people that actually know how puts works on a very low level can go into a lot of detail about how puts works, but for the sake of this write up all you need to know about Puts is that it takes one argument and prints it, the argument being the value that edi (a register) is pointing to:
 ```
 pwndbg> disassemble main
 Dump of assembler code for function main: